RayanAAY-ops/Variational-Autoencoder-For-Satellite-Imagery/README.md

 # Segmenter Variational Autoencoder

-This VAE has the ability to   generate from within the distribution of satellites images, a generative image  representative of the entire dataset with  colored distinct patterns mapped into a RGB Space.
+This VAE has the ability to  generate from within the distribution of satellites images a new image.

 # Hyperparameters
 | Hyperparameters        | Values        |